KleeTaurus/expresspay/README.md

+# Expresspay

-# Expresspay is an online payment gateway bundled with WeChatPay, Alipay and JDPay.
+Expresspay is an online payment gateway bundled with WeChatPay, Alipay and JDPay.